whitneyclegg/craft2pitch/README.md

 In 2014, the city experienced the largest increase in chain stores in four years, and the sixth straight year of growth in chains, bringing the tally to 7,473 throughout the city, according to a report from the Center for an Urban Future.

 High commercial rents are changing the city.
-The publication would track this growing trend and and analyze/comment on the fluctuations in rents, cycles of types of businesses in certain city areas (retail, restaurants, service, what-not, etc.), the shelf-life of tenants, changes in the cityscape, how live-ability is affected, etc.
+The publication would track this growing trend and analyze/comment on the fluctuations in rents, cycles of types of businesses in certain city areas (retail, restaurants, service, what-not, etc.), the shelf-life of tenants, changes in the cityscape, how live-ability is affected, etc.

 # Give a few general examples of pieces that might run on this site?